Adult education: Benefits

 Adult education can have many benefits ranging from better health and personal well-being to greater social inclusion.
 It can also support the function of democratic systems and provide greater opportunities for finding new or better employment.
 Adult education has been shown to have a positive impact on the economy.

 Adult education provides opportunities for personal growth, goal fulfillment & socialization.
 Chris McAllister's research of semi-structured interviews with older adult learners shows a motivation to communicate with people and to get out of the house to keep mentally active.
 Researchers have documented the social aspects of older adult education.

 Friendship was described as an important aspect of adult learning.
 The classroom is seen as a part of their social network.
 In recent studies, the friendships that are made between adults seem to have an increasing effect on their social structure as a whole.

 The development of social networks and support was found to be a key motivation of adult learners.
 As editor of a book entitled Adult Education and Health, Leona English claims that including health education as part of adult education makes for a healthier community.

 When surveying adult education programs in Japan, Nojima found that classes focusing on hobbies and very specific recreational activities were by far the most popular.
 The author noted that more time, money and resources needed to be in place so participants would be able to take advantage of these types of activities.
 Withnall explored the influences on later life learning in various parts in the U.K. Results were similar in that later in life education afforded these older adults opportunities to socialize.

 Some experts claim that adult education has a long-term impact on the economy and that there is a correlation between innovation and learning at the workplace.

+Recently, adult education has gained recognition and importance in broader educational policies which emphasise inclusive and equitable education for all.
+However, there has been a shift towards a narrow focus on vocational skills, undermining the transformative potential of adult education.
+Looking to the future, adult learning needs to extend beyond labor market needs, connecting career change and reskilling to broader educational reforms.
+Lifelong learning should be reconceptualized as transformative and responsive to societal changes.
+It is crucial to address the participation and inclusion of vulnerable groups, appreciate informal learning, embrace digital means of participation, and promote scientific literacy while combating misinformation.
+Adult education plays a vital role in enhancing competencies, fostering responsibility, understanding changing paradigms, and shaping a just and sustainable world, emphasizing intergenerational solidarity.